Abeautifulsnow/awesomeLibrary/README.md

 * [docker-py](https://github.com/docker/docker-py) - A Python library for the Docker Engine API
 * [myGPTReader](https://github.com/madawei2699/myGPTReader) - myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
 It can also talk to you via voice using the content in the channel.
 * [frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
+* [pg_activity](https://github.com/dalibo/pg_activity) - pg_activity is a top like application for PostgreSQL server activity monitoring.

 ### rust
 * [rustdesk](https://github.com/rustdesk/rustdesk) Yet another remote desktop software